 Perdaman Chemicals and Fertiliser Pty Ltd (the Licence Holder) is developing a urea production facility (Project Ceres) on the Burrup Peninsula (Figure 1) approximately 9km north-east of Dampier.
-The applicant currently holds a licence (L9426/2024/1) for Category 12 activities (Screening, etc. of material) to support construction of Project Ceres.
-On 20 November 2024, the Licence Holder submitted an application for to amend Licence L9426/2024/1 under section 59 and 59B of the Environmental Protection Act 1986 (EP Act).
+The Licence Holder currently holds a licence (L9426/2024/1) for Category 12 activities (Screening, etc. of material) to support construction of Project Ceres.
+On 3 April 2025, the Licence Holder submitted an application to amend Licence L9426/2024/1 under section 59 and 59B of the Environmental Protection Act 1986 (EP Act).

-This amendment is limited only to changes to Category 12 activities from the Existing Licence.
+This amendment is limited only to changes to Category 12 activities on the Existing Licence.